Witiy/UCAS_DL2023_Spring/README.md

 movie emotion classification    ×

 ## Usage
 run.py is the api for model training, testing.
-In `MyDataset.py', you can change the data path into your own one.
+In `MyDataset.py`, you can change the data path into your own one.
+To get the mnist data, you can look at the `datascript.py', and use the function in there.

 ```
 python run.py --experiment mnist --mode train